ActurialCapital/autotuner/README.md

 <!-- GETTING STARTED -->
 ## Installation

-To get started with `Autotuner`, you can clone the repository to your local machine.
+To get started with `autotuner`, you can clone the repository to your local machine.
 Ensure you have Git installed, then run the following command:

 ```sh
 $ git clone https://github.com/ActurialCapital/autotuner.git